domdfcoding/searchdocs/doc-source/usage.rst

 .. tip::

-	The output from the ``searchdocs`` command can be piped into the :manpage:`lynx(1)` command to open a webbrowser in the terminal:
+	The output from the ``searchdocs`` command can be piped into the :manpage:`lynx(1)` command to open a web browser in the terminal:

 	.. prompt:: bash